dsofe/lit_notes/repo/review-employer-firms-2023.md

 <br>

-### SELECT FINDINGS ON FIRMS IN THE <ins>NEW YORK METROPOLITAN STATISTICAL AREA</ins>: A SNAPSHOT OF EQUITY, DIVERSITY, AND INCLUSION
+### SELECT DATA ON FIRMS IN THE <ins>NEW YORK METROPOLITAN STATISTICAL AREA</ins>: A SNAPSHOT OF EQUITY, DIVERSITY, AND INCLUSION

 &#10148; **Demographic data on firm ownership.**